 The 12,000 Year History Park on Congaree Creek in Cayce, South Carolina is a unique, stunningly beautiful site full of natural resources.
 In just one square mile, there is proof of 12,000 years of habitation including civil war and revolutionary war history.

-History walks, which are approximately 2 miles, start at the Cayce Tennis Center, 1120 Fort Congaree Trail in Cayce.
-We recommend that you wear comfortable shoes, bring a hat, sunscreen, insect repellant and plenty of water.
+History walks, which are approximately 2 miles, begin at the dirt parking lot just past the Cayce Tennis Center (1120 Fort Congaree Trail in Cayce).
+We recommend that you use the restroom at the Tennis Center since there are no restroom facilities currently in the parking lot.
+We also recommend that you wear comfortable shoes, bring a hat, sunscreen, insect repellant and plenty of water.
 All walks and programs are led by volunteers trained by the National Park Service.

 12khp History Walk Schedule

 Summer programs are on Saturdays at 10 a.m. starting on June 1.
 Battle of Congaree Creek walks are the first Saturday of each month, and the First Fort Congaree walks are the third Saturday each month.

 Please check out our current schedule for current and upcoming walks.